 Data Scientist EcoFactor

-EcoFactor is a fast growing startup that helps homeowners save energy.
+THIS JOB HAS EXPIRED EcoFactor is a fast growing startup that helps homeowners save energy.
 We collect thousands of data points from each home each day via a communicating thermostat.
 We use this data to calculate heating and cooling strategies that save the energy without compromising comfort, and then implement these strategies in realtime.
 Our optimizations reduce monthly bills, shed peak load, detect faults, and keep homeowners comfortable.

 We're a smart and passionate team based in Redwood City, California.
 Come and help us move home energy management into the future.